Flushing, Cornwall

 Flushing is a coastal village in the civil parish of Mylor, west Cornwall, UK.
 It is 3 mi east of Penryn and 10 mi south of Truro.
 It faces Falmouth across the Penryn River, an arm of the Carrick Roads.
 The village is known for its yearly regatta.

-Flushing lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+Flushing lies within the Cornwall National Landscape (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 History

 Henry VIII intended to build a castle on Trefusis Point, to accompany those built at Pendennis and St Mawes, but due to the expensive wars was unable to finance it.

 The village was founded before 1653 (Calendar of State Papers Domestic Interregnum, 1653–1654 of proceedings on July 16, 1653).
 There is disagreement about whether there are any houses of the late 17th century extant.
 Nankersey, meaning valley of the reed swamp was, and continued to be, a separate dwelling on the road into the village of Flushing.
 The village was given its name by Dutch engineers, probably directed by Cornelius Vermuyden, who built the two main quays in the village.
 The grand houses on St Peter's Hill, the road that leads into the village, were owned by captains of the packet ships (mail-boats) that docked in nearby Falmouth.

 James Silk Buckingham (1786–1855) spent his childhood here and writes that most of the packet captains and officers, and their families, as well as the crews, lived in the village.
 Dinners, balls and evening parties were held most evenings at some of the captains' houses and there were dances for the sailors at the more humble places.
 Much of it paid for by prize money and the profits from the contraband carried by the packet ships.

 In the 19th and 20th centuries, the village's economy mainly relied upon fishing, the two farms and former manors of Trefusis; the original seat of the Trefusis family, Barons Clinton since 1791 and Tregew, together with Falmouth Docks.
 Wheal Clinton lead mine started in 1854 and an engine shaft was sunk to 33 fathom.
 There was not enough ore to make a profit and the mine was wound up in 1858.
 There was also briefly a copper mine on Jericho beach, but extracting the copper proved commercially unviable.

 Flushing is principally a commuter village for the nearby towns of Penryn, Falmouth and Truro, although some commercial fishing vessels are still based in the village.
 There are also several B&Bs to cater for tourists; many houses in the village now lie unoccupied for most of the year as they are used as holiday homes.